-The plot begins in 1999 with Benjamin Espósito (Ricardo Darín), a former legal counselor who decides to write a novel based on an unsolved case he investigated decades earlier.
-He returns to his former place of work to find that his former boss and head of his department, Irene Menéndez Hastings (Soledad Villamil), is now a judge.
+The plot begins in 1999 with Benjamín Espósito (Ricardo Darín), a former legal counselor who decides to write a novel based on an unsolved case he investigated decades earlier.
+He returns to his former workplace to find that his old boss and head of the department, Irene Menéndez Hastings (Soledad Villamil), is now a judge.

-The past is revealed through flashbacks and dialogues.
-It is revealed that Irene, Espósito, and his partner Pablo Sandoval investigated the violent assault and murder of a woman named Liliana.
+The story unfolds through flashbacks and conversations.
+It is revealed that Irene, Espósito, and his partner, Pablo Sandoval, investigated the brutal assault and murder of a young woman named Liliana Colotto.

-While perusing Liliana’s photos with Ricardo (Pablo Rago), Liliana’s grieving widower, Espósito notices that a man identified as Gomez (Javier Godino) seems to be eyeing Liliana with morbid fascination.
+While reviewing Liliana’s photos with her grieving husband, Ricardo Morales (Pablo Rago), Espósito notices a man named Isidoro Gómez (Javier Godino) in the pictures, staring at Liliana with a disturbing fascination.

-Espósito and Pablo investigate Gomez, but the investigation is derailed due to unforeseeable mishaps, and the case is closed as a result.
-A year later, Espósito discovers that Ricardo is trying to track down Gomez.
+Espósito and Pablo begin investigating Gómez, but their efforts are thwarted by unforeseen setbacks, leading to the case being closed.
+A year later, Espósito discovers that Ricardo has been trying to track down Gómez on his own.

-Pablo, who suffers from a drinking problem, is also gifted with fine deductive skills.
-Using Pablo’s insights, Espósito and Pablo locate Gomez at a soccer game, and soon Gomez is taken into custody.
+Despite his struggles with alcoholism, Pablo possesses remarkable deductive skills.
+Using his insights, Espósito and Pablo locate Gómez at a soccer game, and he is soon taken into custody.

-Just as Espósito and Irene extract a confession from the sadistic killer, Gomez, fate in the form of Espósito’s adversary would force them to set Gomez free.
-To the horror of Espósito and Irene, Gomez walks free.
-Unfortunately for Espósito, he has to tell Ricardo that Gomez will never face justice.
+Just as Espósito and Irene extract a confession from the sadistic Gómez, fate intervenes in the form of Espósito’s adversary, who forces them to release Gómez.
+To their horror, the killer walks free.
+Espósito is left with the heartbreaking task of informing Ricardo that Gómez will never face justice.

-Back in the present, Espósito realizes that he still has to tie up some loose ends.
-One of them has to do with the investigation, and the other has to do with resolving his feelings for Irene.
+In the present, Espósito realizes that he still has unresolved matters to address—one concerning the case and the other involving his lingering feelings for Irene.

-This is another must-see movie for thriller fans.
-It is well directed, has an engrossing screenplay, slick cinematography, and an impressive cast.
+This is another must-see film for thriller enthusiasts.
+It is masterfully directed, features an engrossing screenplay, stunning cinematography, and boasts a stellar cast.

 Discover more from Bay Area Bloke